Bill McKalip

-William Ward McKalip (June 5, 1907 – July 11, 1993) is a former American football end and half back who played four seasons in the NFL with the Portsmouth Spartans/Detroit Lions.
+William Ward McKalip (June 5, 1907 – July 11, 1993) is an American former professional football player who was an end and half back for four seasons in the National Football League (NFL) with the Portsmouth Spartans/Detroit Lions.
+He played college football for the Oregon State Beavers.

 College career

-McKalip chose to enroll at Oregon State for his college education and to play football.
-He lettered in football from 1926 through 1928.
+McKalip chose to enroll at Oregon State University for his college education and to play football.
+He lettered in football with the Beavers from 1926 through 1928.
 As a senior, he earned All-Pacific Coast Conference First-team, Associated Press All-Northwest First-team, and United Press International All-Coast Second-team.
 He was also chosen to play in the 1930 East-West Shrine Game.

 Professional career

 McKalip played in the NFL for four seasons, two with the Portsmouth Spartans and two after they became the Detroit Lions.
 During his time with the program, he was a two-time All-Pro selection in 1931 and 1934.
 In the 1931 season, he had 4 receiving touchdowns.

 Legacy

 McKalip was named to the Oregon Sports Hall of Fame in 1991 and the Oregon State University Hall of Fame in 1990, both for his football prowess.
-He died in Corvallis, Oregon on July 11, 1993.
+He died in Corvallis, Oregon, on July 11, 1993.